JoaoXavier210102/ToDoList/README.md

 ## :bulb: View of the project
 Build one project complete of ToDo List, with front-end, back-end and connection database.
-(This app is in portuguese) Project with focused in API, bacause i wanted only experience in nodeJS.
+(This app is in portuguese) Project with focused in API, bacause I wanted only experience in nodeJS.

 ## 👨‍💻 Tech Used
 ReatJs, NodeJS, MongoDb and JavaScript.